Germany's Olympic football team leaves pitch after alleged racist abuse towards Torunarigha during Honduras...

 Germany's Olympic football team leaves pitch after alleged racist abuse towards Torunarigha during Honduras clash

-Germany's friendly match against Honduras came to an abrupt end on Saturday when the team walked off the field because of alleged racist abuse directed at Jordan Torunarigha.
+The Germany Olympics team's friendly match against Honduras came to an abrupt end on Saturday when the players walked off the field because of alleged racist abuse directed at Jordan Torunarigha.

 The Olympcs team faced the Central American nation in preparation for the 2020 Olympics, which begin next week.